-Performance: the performance of gas pressure development in a closed can by a gas generator, by pellets and by squibs are measured by tank tests.
-The instrumentation gives internal pressure, ignition current and burning rate.
+Performance: The performance of gas pressure development in a closed can by a gas generator, by pellets and by squibs are measured by tank tests.
+The instrumentation delivers data about internal pressure, ignition current and burning rate.

-Occupational exposure: On-line gas analyses of 16 toxicologically relevant gases are made.
-For this porpose, the gas is filtered appropriately and fed into four analysis instruments (MS, FTIR, CLD und NDIR).
+Passenger exposure: On-line gas analysis of up to 17 toxicologically relevant gases is performed.
+For this purpose, the gas is filtered appropriately and fed into four analysis instruments (MS, FTIR, CLD und NDIR).
 The time dependent progress of concentration for a period of 30 minutes after ignition allows the evaluation referring to known limit values.
 Dust exposure is determined by fractional precipitation and chemical analysis.

-Materialography (destructive testings): Squibs may be characterized by sectioning; this means e.g. the igniting mixture for evaluating fissures, inhomogeneities, glow bridge contact and corrosion resistance.
-For cold gas cylinders the tests associated with the development apply to I) body, II) plugs, III) membranes, and IV) welding and assembling engineering.
+Materialography (destructive testing): Squibs may be characterized by sectioning; this includes evaluation of the igniting mixture regarding fissures, inhomogeneities, glow bridge contact and corrosion resistance.
+For cold gas cylinders the tests associated with the development apply to I) body, II) plugs, III) membranes, and IV) welding as well as assembling engineering.

-Failure analysis: To determine the cause of a failure the module is dismantled as far as to the glow bridge.
-Common failure sources are wrong assembly of or missing components, possible moisture diffusion and corrosion as well as welding methods and composite materials which are inadequate for long time utilization.
+Failure analysis: To determine the cause of a failure the module is dismantled down to the glow bridge.
+Common failure sources are faulty assembly or missing components, possible moisture diffusion and corrosion plus welding methods and composite materials which are inadequate for long time utilization.